freddy38510/quasar-app-extension-ssg/README.md

 Default: `true`

-Include the application router static routes to generate the corresponding pages.
+Include the application's router static routes to generate the corresponding pages.

-> Note: In case of warnings issued when initializing routes you can disable this option and let the crawler find your static and dynamic routes or provide them via the option `ssg.routes`.
+> Note: In case of warnings issued when initializing routes, this option can be disabled.
+Then the `crawler` feature and the `ssg.routes` options can be used to provide the static and dynamic routes.

 ### `distDir`